Maths week Scotland

 We will keep your personal details safe and process your personal information according to our privacy policy.
 You can unsubscribe at any time by clicking the link in one of our emails or contacting enquiries@jff.org.uk.

 Planning for Maths Week Scotland?
-Explore money and the environment with our free resource packs.
+Explore money matters with our free resource packs.

 Sign up now to access a wide range of curriculum-linked activities designed to spark real-life learning in your classroom.
-From ELC to P7, you’ll get resources like:
+From P1 to P7, you’ll get resources like:

 • A Maths Week activity pack

-These resources are free to use and created to help you link maths to real-world life skills — including saving, spending, and sustainability.
+These resources are free to use and created to help you link maths to real-world life skills.

 Free Maths resources and training for primary schools